Women's Health

 From: The Secret Female Hormone by Dr. Kathy Maupin

-Our physicians understand fully that testosterone is a female hormone and will prescribe testosterone to our clients as a cornerstone of a fully balanced hormone prescription.
+Our physicians understand that testosterone is a female hormone and will prescribe testosterone to our clients as a cornerstone of a fully balanced hormone prescription.
 Prior to perimenopause, women normally have functional testosterone levels that are three times as high as estrogen.
 Testosterone is the first female hormone to decline as a woman approaches perimenopause.
-There is no hormone balance without testosterone!
+There is no hormone balance without testosterone.

-Take all the time you need to do your research and become informed about the benefits of bioidentical hormone replacement therapy.
-There are several resources identified above on this page and the video below is another excellent overview from Dr. Neal Rouzier of the Academy of Preventive and Innovative Medicine.
+Take all the time you need to do your research and become informed about the benefits of bioidentical hormone replacement therapy (bHRT).

 We also recommend exploring the additional educational resources found here: